 - Verify that you have the privilege on the virtual machine.

 - Right-click a virtual machine in the inventory and select Edit Settings.

-- Click the Virtual Hardware tab, and select SATA Controller from the New device drop-down menu.
+- Select SATA Controller from the drop-down menu.

 The controller appears in the Virtual Hardware devices list.